 Book Review "Exploring Stories," in Semiotica, Issue 210, May 2016

 Designed to educate and inspire, Fictional Worlds offers writers the distilled 20 most powerful story formulas of world narrative traditions, which any author can use and fuse with his original story ideas.
 The book explores the role of storytelling in our survival as a species; the roots and the potentials of the genres; the amplified impact of the symbolic narrative (wise parables, as great stories always are); a spectrum of effective character types and functions; and numerous tips and techniques, intended to enrich one's current and future creative projects.
 Learn more about the book or browse Table of Contents for details.

-While we can have an infinite variety of fantastic beings, magic helpers and aliens, do you know that what truly defines their "success" in the story is the (writer's) keen awareness of their narrative functions?
-What they can do in and for the story.
-Centered on how to use the timeless myth and fantasy networks effectively and wisely in modern-day storytelling, the Fictional Worlds books employ symbolic anthropology to guide writers and inform instructors.
+We can have a near infinite variety of fantastic beings, magic helpers and aliens in our narrative media.
+Yet do you know what truly defines their "success" in the story?
+It is the (writer's) keen awareness of their narrative functions: what magic beings can do in and for the story.
+Centered on how to use the timeless myth and fantasy networks effectively and wisely in the modern-day storytelling, the Fictional Worlds books employ symbolic anthropology to guide writers and inform instructors.
 We should not forget that Homer may have been "many people" from around the Mediterranean Sea, who knew innumerable stories and legends of their era, while J.K.
-Rowling had studied Greek mythology at Cambridge for four years before building her fictional world of Harry Potter.
+Rowling had studied Greek mythology at Cambridge University for four years before building her fictional world of Harry Potter.